 A falling wedge is a decline that's running out of energy.
-The price is still making lower highs and lower lows, but each leg down travels less than the one before it — so the line across the tops and the line under the bottoms both slope down AND squeeze toward each other, like a funnel tilted downhill.
+The price is still making lower highs and lower lows, but each leg down travels less than the one before it — so both boundary lines slope down and squeeze together, like a funnel tilted downhill.
+The trend line basics guide explains how those boundaries are anchored.

 You'll find it either as a pause inside a bigger rise (the healthiest kind — a pullback that keeps shrinking) or at the tail end of a long decline, where it can mark the turn (a “reversal”).